-The field of public health has had the greatest impact on the organization of a prevention framework using a pyramid model.
-This model is one of the most widely applied frameworks to describe prevention efforts.
-In this model, Primary efforts target the Prevention entire population through education and supports before problems arise.
-Primary prevention activities can such include strategies such as media and education campaigns and positive parenting and youth programs.
+The field of public health has had the greatest impact on the organization of a prevention framework using a pyramid This model is one of the most model. widely applied frameworks to describe prevention efforts.
+In this model, Primary Prevention efforts target the entire population through education and support before problems arise.
+Primary prevention activities can such include strategies such media and education campaigns, as positive parenting and youth programs.
 The Secondary Prevention level targets families in need to alleviate identified problems and prevention escalation.